mnsmar/mnsmar.github.io/about/index.markdown

 In my PhD I worked on RNA biology and developed bioinformatics tools to predict miRNA gene targets and integrate miRNAs in gene regulatory networks.

-At present, I still work with small RNAs (piRNAs, miRNAs) but also work with RNA binding proteins.
+Now as a postdoctoral fellow, I analyze RNA-Seq and HITS-CLIP data to study small RNAs (piRNAs, miRNAs) and RNA binding proteins.
 I'm interested in deciphering the role of RNA binding proteins in Amyotrophic Lateral Sclerosis (ALS) and their effect on the neurons.

 # Education